-and I am a writer, designer and developer (in the order that I learned them).
-I believe our evolutionarily crafted brains absorb the novel and catalog the pattern, so my primary goal in life is to enjoy it by seeking out novelty.
+and I am a writer, designer and developer.
+I believe our evolutionarily crafted brains absorb the novel and catalog patterns, so my primary goal in life is to enjoy it by seeking out novelty.
 To that end, I also want to be sure that I leave behind some artifacts of novelty for others to find and enjoy.
-This is my attempt to gather those attempts in one place.
+This site is my attempt to gather all those efforts into one place.

 I write both fiction and non-fiction.
 Most of my fiction is available at Troped, which is an ongoing writing project following four generations four families of characters through several decades.
 I have an B.A. in economics and an M.S. in cognitive science, and my non-fiction blog, Banapana, is primarily concerned with the effects of media on our cognitive abilities and also our economy.

 Two recent flash fiction pieces of mine have appeared on Wireisalive.
 They are "And God Came to China" and "Pace."
 Some of my more recent nonfiction pieces include two essays on design regarding using Photoshop for mockups in web design, and why it is important to remember that design can be subjective and designers should not depend on their intuitions for insight into new creative endeavors.
 I also recently wrote an article on how people are using Kickstarter to fund new educational opportunities.

 "To Photoshop or Not to Photoshop" is, so far, my most popular essay on Medium.com (25,000+ reads!).
 In it I argue that in lieu of adding extra stages to projects by offering clients static designs, it's faster leaves room for more iterations if designers and developers work with sketches and wireframes and build immediately.